 3. Boolean Data Type

-) represents two values: True
+Boolean (bool) represents two values: True or False.

 is_python_fun = True is_java_hard = False print(type(is_python_fun)) # Output: <class 'bool'>